 Offer — Fully-Integrated Energy Management Solution

-Figure 2 — Integrated solution built on the C3 Platform that utilizes AI analytics and can be rapidly configured
+Figure 2 — Integrated solution built on the C3 AI Suite that utilizes AI analytics and can be rapidly configured

 I see these shifts happening today as I work with customers.
 A large Government owned utility that we work with is specifically looking to provide an end-to-end power management solution to their customers and selected C3 for our AI capabilities and the configurability of our applications.
 At a multi-national independent power provider that actually owns most of the pieces of a holistic energy management solution, we are helping them integrate all disparate services on a digital platform and deliver value through AI software.